irakump/HRVital/README.md

 The system combines embedded hardware, network communication, and third-party analysis software (Kubios Cloud) to deliver a functional health-monitoring prototype.

 ## Requirements
-- Thonny
+- Thonny IDE - the project is programmed using MicroPython
-- Raspberry Pi Pico
+- Raspberry Pi Pico W - a microcontroller that reads physiological data from the connected pulse sensor
-- Raspberry Pi
+- Raspberry Pi - acts as a backend device for data handling and communication
-- Internet
+- Internet - required to connect devices via Wi-Fi and allow real-time communication using MQTT protocol
-- MQTT
+- MQTT - devices communicate via MQTT over a local Wi-Fi network
-- Kubios
+- Kubios - the collected HR and HRV data is analyzed using Kubios Cloud, a professional-grade software for heart rate variability analysis

 ## Setting up the device